Russia - Market Opportunities Russia - Market Opportunities

 • Rules-based treatment of agricultural exports;

 • More effective WTO dispute resolution mechanisms.

-In some areas, subsequent Russian government actions, such as prohibitions it has placed on imports of most U.S. and European products since August 2014, have effectively negated market-opening measures that resulted from Russia’s entry into the WTO.
+In some areas, subsequent Russian government actions, such as prohibitions it has placed on imports of U.S. and European agricultural products since August 2014, have effectively negated market-opening measures that resulted from Russia’s entry into the WTO.